hearhear/Stirrup/README.md

 Hacking on the code
 ====================
 Has transmitter and reciever code, compile and upload with the Rake scripts.
-Requires Ino, so install that: `pip install ino`.
+Requires [Arturo](https://github.com/scottdarch/Arturo), so follow the [instructions for installation](https://github.com/scottdarch/Arturo#installing-arturo).
 Requires Rake, so install that: `gem install rake`.
 If you don't have Ruby, get it with [RVM](http://rvm.io).
 You can get it other ways, but RVM is astronomically better.